David Caron 1952-2018

 Alongside all these roles, Caron was a "highly regarded" international arbitrator.
 Brower recalled serving with him on a tribunal, to which he was appointed by an investor and Caron by an underdeveloped state, and joining with him to form a majority award in favour of the claimant, from which the chair dissented.

 Later, he said the two "conspired" to get Caron the international judicial position that was the pinnacle of his ambitions.
-He eventually got it, fittingly succeeding Brower as a judge of the US-Irans Claims Tribunal.
-During his time there, he also served as an ad hoc judge at the International Court of Justice and deliberated on jurisdiction alongside Brower, who was hearing a parallel case with some common issues.
-Again, they came to near identical conclusions.
+He eventually got it, fittingly succeeding Brower as a judge of the Iran-United States Claims Tribunal.
+During his time there, he also served as an ad hoc judge at the International Court of Justice and deliberated on jurisdiction alongside Brower, who was hearing a parallel case with a common jurisdictional issue.
+Again, they came to the same conclusion.

 "I will always treasure that moment of deliberating together," said Brower, recalling how Caron was "so happy" at having achieved his life's ambition.